-Kate Bravery is the Regional Leader for Mercer’s Leadership and Talent practice in Asia, Latin America, Middle East and Africa.
-Previously she was the Human Capital Business Leader in Hong Kong and has lead teams in Australia and India before joining Mercer.
-She has over 23 years’ experience in Talent Strategy, Leadership Development and in the design of integrated HRM solutions.
+Previously Kate led Mercer’s Leadership & Organizational Performance practice across Asia, Middle East and Africa, and before that she was the Human Capital Business Leader in Hong Kong.
+She has over 20 years’ experience in the Human Capital field across 4 continents with deep expertise in Talent Strategy, Leadership Development and the design of integrated HRM solutions.

 Sean O. Ferguson is a global higher education executive with a diverse combination of professional experiences.
 Currently, Mr. Ferguson is the Associate Dean of Masters Programs and Director of MBA Programs at the Hong Kong University of Science and Technology’s (HKUST) School of Business and Management.
 In this capacity, he is responsible for leading the MBA programs and providing oversight for the school’s various master degree programs.